 Meaning: an affectionate term for a wife

-Let’s hope you don’t have this thrown your way.
+Let’s hope you don’t have this Elizabethan language thrown your way.

-(Sorry, nothing to do with a popular biscuit and caramel chocolate bar.)
+Sorry, this has nothing to do with a popular cookie and caramel chocolate bar.

 And if you need to ask what the time is?
 A simple “How stands the hour?” will do.

 We’re not 100 percent sure if the citizens of Tudor England were less sensitive about their appearance than we are in the present day.
 However, we advise you err on the side of caution and don’t go about calling folks fat or pudgy.